1Panel-dev/1Panel/README.md

 ## What is 1Panel?

 1Panel is a modern, open-source Linux server management panel and a lightweight AI management platform.
 Through an intuitive web interface, it provides users with comprehensive, one-stop server management capabilities:
-- **Full-Stack AI Management**: Offers a unified management platform from bare metal to agents (Metal-to-Agent).
+- **AI Management**: Offers a unified management platform from bare metal to agents (Metal-to-Agent).
 It integrates an AI gateway, and Skills Hub, while supporting centralized management of agents and models.
 - **Efficient Visual Operations**: Easily manage Linux servers through a web-based GUI, streamlining tasks such as host monitoring, file management, database management, and container management.
 - **Rapid Website Deployment**: Deeply integrates with popular website builders like WordPress and .
 It enables one-click domain binding and SSL certificate configuration, significantly lowering the barrier to website creation.
 - **Curated App Store**: Features a built-in store of high-quality open-source applications, providing one-click installation and upgrade services to effortlessly extend server capabilities.